 As we all know asthma is a common inflammatory condition that affects the lungs and airways in both children and adults.
 And there are medications like LABAs which can help with it’s symptoms.
 According to the American Lung Association over 25 million people in the United States have difficulty in breathing because of asthma.
 There are mild to severe symptoms in this health condition.

 LABAs are long-acting beta-agonists, a form of medication which is used by doctors to relieve asthma symptoms.
-They work by relaxing and opening the airways.
+They work by relaxing and opening of the airways.

 What are LABAs?